theseyan/bkg/README.md

 ## Why?
 - Distribute a single binary that can run without Bun or any external dependencies installed
 - Build executables for any platform supported by Bun
-- Around 1/2 the size of Bun runtime
+- Around 1/2 the size of Bun runtime and 1/3 the size of Deno executables!
 - Package any asset into the binary, not just scripts and modules
 - No performance regression except for the first startup
 - Although not yet possible, the goal is generating bytecode and the ability to distribute binaries stripped of sources